Hill station: In South Asia

 Kennedy, following Monika Bührlein, identifies three stages in the evolution of hill stations in India: high refuge, high refuge to hill station, and hill station to town.
 The first settlements started in the 1820s, primarily as sanitoria.
 In the 1840s and 1850s, there was a wave of new hill stations, with the main impetus being "places to rest and recuperate from the arduous life on the plains".
-In the second half of the 19th century, there was a period of consolidation with few new hill stations.
+In the second half of the 19th century, there was a period of consolidation, with few new hill stations.
 In the final phase, "hill stations reached their zenith in the late nineteenth century.
 The political importance of the official stations was underscored by the inauguration of large and costly public-building projects."

+The term "hill station" has been used loosely in India (and more broadly South Asia) since the mid-20th century to describe any town or settlement in a mountainous area which attempts to expand its local economy toward tourism, or has been invested by recent mass tourism practices.
+Kullu and Manali in the Indian state of Himachal Pradesh are two examples of that shift in the meaning of "hill station".
+These two historical settlements existed prior to the British, and have not been extensively modified or shaped by them, or even particularly frequented by them.
+However, the rise of internal domestic tourism in India from the eighties and the subsequent growth in hill station practice by urban middle-class Indians contributed to the labelling of these two localities as hill stations.
+Munnar, a settlement in the state of Kerala whose economy is primarily based on tea cultivation and processing as well as plantation agriculture, is another example of a hill town transformed by modern tourism into a hill station.